itsjesushx/TheSushiRoles/README.md

 | Camo Duration | Time players stay camouflaged
 -----------------------

-## Poisoner
+## Viper
 ### **Faction: Impostors**
-The Poisoner is an Impostor, that can bite other player.
+The Viper is an Impostor, that can bite other player.
 Poisoned players die after a configurable amount of time\
-The Poisoner can also place blind traps in the map, if a player steps on them, they can't use Vent or report buttons (Clicking a body even if you are blind won't work either) and won't see anything.\
+The Viper can also place blind traps in the map, if a player steps on them, they can't use Vent or report buttons (Clicking a body even if you are blind won't work either) and won't see anything.\
 \
 **NOTE:**
 - If a poisoned player is still alive when a meeting is being called, they die at the start of the meeting.
-- The Cooldown is the same as the default kill Cooldown (+ the kill delay if the Poisoner bites the target).
+- The Cooldown is the same as the default kill Cooldown (+ the kill delay if the Viper bites the target).
-- If there is a Poisoner in the game, there can't be a Warlock.
+- If there is a Viper in the game, there can't be a Warlock.
-- If the Poisoner bites a player and gets killed before the bite is performed, the biten player will survive.
+- If the Viper bites a player and gets killed before the bite is performed, the biten player will survive.

 ### Game Options
 | Name | Description |
 |----------|:-------------:|
-| Poisoner Spawn Chance | -
+| Viper Spawn Chance | -
-| Poisoner Kill Delay | -
+| Viper Kill Delay | -
-| Poisoner Cooldown | Sets the kill/bite Cooldown
+| Viper Cooldown | Sets the kill/bite Cooldown
 | Blind Cooldown | -
 | Blind Duration | -
 -----------------------